bazelbuild/bazel-toolchains/README.md

 This repository also hosts the skylark rule used to generate toolchain configs.

-This repo previously contains Bazel targets that are used to generate toolchain containers.
+This repo previously contained Bazel targets that are used to generate toolchain containers.
 Note that they have been migrated to the following two repos:
 * [layer-definitions](https://github.com/GoogleCloudPlatform/layer-definitions)
 * [container-definitions](https://github.com/GoogleCloudPlatform/container-definitions)